mesos/logstash/README.md

 ## Running as DCOS app

-To run the logstash framework as a DCOS app:
+To run the Logstash framework as a DCOS app:

-Add our logstash repository to DCOS:
+Add our Logstash repository to DCOS:
 ```bash
 dcos config append package.sources "https://github.com/triforkse/universe/archive/version-1.x.zip"
 ```